nicolapitzalis/RaGPT/README.md

 ## Implementation
 - **OpenAI API**: Utilizes the `gpt-4o-mini` model with file search and function-calling capabilities for enhanced performance.
-- **Knowledge Base**: Data from the MongoDB database (Group 2) has been structured into a JSON file for fast retrieval.
+- **Knowledge Base**: Data from the original MongoDB database has been structured into a JSON file for fast retrieval.
 - **Tools**:
   - `file_search`: Implements a retrieval-based approach for document queries.
   - `function_calling`: Executes user-defined functions to compute KPIs and process queries.